manyone/cobcal74/README.md

-# cobcal74.cob – A COBOL-74 Expression Evaluator
+# cobcal74.cob – A COBOL-74 Expression Evaluator (for TK-)

 A **classic fixed-format COBOL-74** program that evaluates arithmetic expressions with floating-point precision.
 Designed to run in vintage environments like **TK4- (Hercules MVS)** and modern GNU COBOL (with `-std=cobol74`).